serialphotog/hackeradam.com/content/post/new-site-stack.md

 This is my first project utilizing Hugo, but I already love it!
 Like Jekyll, Hugo is a static website generator.
 Unlike Jekyll, however, Hugo offers a nearly infinite amount of customization and flexibility.
 I am so happy with it, in fact, that I fully intend to eventually move [my photography portfolio](https://serialphotog.com) off of WordPress and over to a similar setup.

 I am using a modified version of the [M10C](https://github.com/vaga/hugo-theme-m10c) theme.
 My fork of the theme doesn't currently differ too awful much from the upstream version, but that will change as I implement some of those new features I alluded to earlier.
-Regardless, you can [view my fork of the theme](https://github.com/serialphotog/hugo-theme-m10c), if you so desire.

 ## The CI/CD Pipeline